Debzou/cozy-tutorial/README.md

 ```sh
 yarn dev
 ```
 This command will register your konnector as an OAuth application to the cozy-stack and then set the COZY_CREDENTIALS and COZY_FIELDS environment variable.
 By default, the cozy-stack is expected to run at http://cozy.tools:8080.
-If this is not your case, update the COZY_URL field in /konnector-dev-config.json.
+If it's is not your case, update the COZY_URL field in /konnector-dev-config.json.

 ```sh
 curl -X GET 'http:/127.0.0.1:5984/io.cozy.namedoctype/_all_docs'
 ```
-List all document in your doctype.
+List all document in your doctype

 Or

 ``sh
 curl -X GET "http:/127.0.0.1:5984/_All_dbs"
 ``

-Doctype should be appear in the list.
+Doctype should be appear in the list